GiordaniAndre/nerds-do-kart/README.md

 ## Excel Data Structure

-The application reads from `data/kart_racing_data.xlsx` with three sheets:
+The application reads from CSV files in the `data/` directory:

 ### Racers Sheet
 - `racer_id`: Unique identifier